abukatar/devdocs/guides/v2.1/cloud/onboarding/onboarding-tasks.md

 in Pro and Starter plans, see [Starter Architecture]({{ site.baseurl }}/cloud/basic-information/starter-architecture.html) and [Pro Architecture]({{ site.baseurl }}/cloud/basic-information/pro-architecture.html).

 You can use the Project Web Interface to manage your project, add user accounts, and begin developing your store(s).
-The Project Owner, Technical Admin users, and developers can use this interface to manage all environments and branches, environment variables, environment settings, and routes.
+The Account Owner, Technical Admin users, and developers can use this interface to manage all environments and branches, environment variables, environment settings, and routes.